zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Felix: What about when you’re holding onto a pole a nd somebody’s hand bumps yours and they don’t move away?
 That’s really annoy ing.

 Amanda: Oh look, there’s a pregnant woman on the ot her end of the train and those guys aren’t giving up their seats for her.
-Wh at jerks!
+What jerks!

 Felix: Yeah, what jerks!
 At least we don’t have any  singers, dancers, or loud entertainers on this train.
 I hate it when they sta rt performing.